IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 In this step you will create two destinations on your enterprise system that map to the on-prem data resources that you need to access from the cloud.
 One destination is used for outbound traffic from your enterprise system, the other for inbound traffic.

-From your Secure Gateway dashboard, repeat the following steps to create two destinations called **TCPSource** and **TCPSink** using their associated host and port combinations from your enterprise system.
+From your {{site.data.keyword.SecureGateway}} dashboard, repeat the following steps to create two destinations called **TCPSource** and **TCPSink** using their associated host and port combinations from your enterprise system.

 - Click on the “Destinations” section on the lower portion of the dashboard.
 - Next, click on the “+” icon to create a new destination.